 The only way you can say if RV lithium batteries are worth the switch from lead-acid is to take a hard look at how and where you camp, as well as the current performance you are getting from your house battery system.

-Most RVers who find the switch to lithium batteries for their recreational vehicle to be a good investment are those who are full-time and those that enjoy dry camping in regions where the weather stays above freezing.
+Most RVers who find the switch to lithium batteries for their recreational vehicle to be a good investment are those who are full-time and those who enjoy dry camping in regions where the weather stays above freezing.

 Full-timers can benefit from the more consistent and powerful energy distribution and enjoy the fuel savings of carrying less weight, which will add up over years of RV travel.